yinyuewu/pp_proj/README.md

 Hash Table, also known as Hash Map, is a widely used data structure in all places of software systems.
 It maps keys to values.
 A hash table uses a hash function to compute an index into an array from which the value can be found.
 A hash table provides insert, lookup, and delete operations in constant time.

 A collision could happen in a HashMap when two or more keys produce the same hash value and hence point to the same bucket location.
 Two common methods to resolve the collision are linear probing and chaining.
 Linear probing searches the table for the closest following free location and inserts the new key there.
 Chaining resolves collisions by allowing each slot to hold a reference to a collection of items with the same key.

 The standard implementations of hash tables in many programming languages are not thread-safe, but multi-thread access is the norm in many applications.
-Therefore, in this project, we are going to implement a concurrent hash table so that multiple threads can operate on the same hash table simultaneously.
+Due to the caveats of lock-free programming, existing lock-free implementations are mostly based on linear probing, or simple chaining with 1 k-v pair per node, which is not very realistic when there’re many collisions.
+Therefore, in this project, we will explore building a concurrent hash table using different parallel programming techniques so that multiple threads can operate on the same hash table efficiently.

 ## Challenge